(I may earn a small commission from the products mentioned in this post.)

 I ask my wife to watch me on beach walks and on walks around the neighborhood and to let me know if I am walking correctly.
 Early on she noticed some inconsistency but as of late she comments that I walk very normal and that I no longer lean to one side when walking.

 Prior to TKR, I was experiencing some pain in the hip of my “good” leg after hikes and extended walks.
-I know that when limping and going downhill I put more stress on my good leg.
+I know that when limping and going downhill I used to put more stress on my good leg.

 Now I have no pain in the hip at all.
 Before TKR I also had pain in my ankle, probably from walking incorrectly.
 Now, after 6 months there’s no pain in my ankle.